Home

 For compost to break-down and give us the desired result, four things must happen.
 The compost must need moisture, bacteria, air (which gives it oxygen), and of course organic matter (rich in nitrogen and carbon).

 We have satisfied three of these four requirements already.
-One-We have chosen the correct organic material.
-Two-We discussed mixing the compost pile which adds the oxygen needed through air circulation.
-Three-We separate each layer with top soil or garden soil that is rich in microorganisms (bacteria) that will break-down or decompose your compost pile.
+1.)
+We have chosen the correct organic material.
+2.)
+We discussed mixing the compost pile which adds the oxygen needed through air circulation.
+3.)
+We separate each layer with top soil or garden soil that is rich in microorganisms (bacteria) that will break-down or decompose your compost pile.

-What remains not covered is the fourth requirement needed for making compost and that is moisture (water).
+What remains not covered is the fourth requirement needed for making compost and that is moisture.
 This is not usually a problem with green organic material because most if not all retain moisture.

 On the other hand, brown organic material is almost always dry (unless you collect it on a rainy day) which is probably not likely.